neo-project/docs/en-us/sc/quickstart/getting-started-csharp.md

 Installation method:

-Open Visual Studio 2017, open Tools, click on Extensions and Updates, click on the Online tab on the left side of the window, search NEO in the search box on the top right corner of the window, download the NeoContractPlugin (this step requires internet access).
+Open Visual Studio 2017, open Tools, click on Extensions and Updates, click on the Online tab on the left side of the window, search NEO in the search box on the top right corner of the window, download the latest stable version of NeoContractPlugin (Currently it is 2.9.3).
+This step requires internet access.

 ![download and install NEO smart contract plugin](../../../assets/download_and_install_smart_contract_plugin.png)